jmeehan16/sstore-doc/source/intro.rst

 	docker run s-store /bin/bash -c "service ssh restart && ant sstore-prepare -Dproject={BENCHMARK} && ant sstore-benchmark -Dproject={BENCHMARK}"

+..
+Note:: A good example benchmark to begin is votersstoreexample, which highlights the functionalities available in S-Store.

 4. If you wish to run commands on S-Store in an interactive way, you will need to run two terminals.
 In the first terminal, use:

 .. code-block:: bash